turingschool/backend-curriculum-site/module4/success.md

 ### Final Assessment

-Students must earn a score of `3` or greater in *each* category of the final assessment rubric.
+Students must pass each part of the final assessment.
+The final assessment is composed of three sections:

+* JavaScript Assessment
+* Technical Communication Assessment
+* Capstone Project

 Assessment requirements will be provided on the first week of the module.

 ### Independent Work

-*Expected*: Students will [contribute to external Open Source](./lessons/contributing_to_open_source) in Weeks 2 - 6 as a side project.
+*Expected*: Students will build their Capstone project.

-*Optional*: Students are encouraged to include the results of their in-class work and tutorials.

 ### Group Work

 *Expected*: Students, as a pair, document the results of their Quantified Self project.

-*Expected*: Students, as a project team, are responsible for passing rubric scores by the end of their Capstone Project Sprint 2 (Week 5).
+*Expected*: Students, as a project team, are responsible for passing rubric scores on their Open Source project.

 ### Career Development